Brand/Model: Takamine GD93

 Hand Orientation: Right

 Body Material: Black Walnut/ Maple with Spruce top

 Takamine is proving the point that high-end brands can certainly have a presence in the mid-range category without devaluing their goods and their reputation.
 Just one guitar to date can testify to the quality can be afforded in this price range, the GD93.

-There’s nothing mediocre about the GD guitar.
+There’s nothing mediocre about the GD93 guitar.
 Even with a quick glance you can tell it’s a sexy instrument.
 Upon further inspection, you’ll notice that it has a solid spruce top, perhaps a conventional feature for this price range.

 You have body purfling, dark wood rosette, and synthetic bone nut and split saddle.
-The headstock and bridge is also made from rosewood and the fretboard has abalone dot inlays that match the dots on the white bridge pins.
+The headstock and bridge is also made from maple and the fretboard has abalone dot inlays that match the dots on the white bridge pins.

 To take it up another notch, you have gold die-cast tuners with black pegs.
 Talk about exquisite!